-Our God is long-suffering and full of mercy, but there is a line which must not be crossed.
-It is dangerous to presume that God will always continue to forgive; He can become a "consuming fire" (Hebrews 12:29).
+Our God is longsuffering and full of mercy, but there is a line that must not be crossed.
+It is dangerous to presume that God will always continue to forgive; He can become a “consuming fire” (Hebrews 12:29).

 These should be sobering words to anyone who is becoming enchanted with evolutionism, or occultism, or any form of pantheistic humanism.
 As long as such a person has any qualm of conscience, or even any doubts about the pseudo-scientific philosophy to which he is becoming addicted, there is hope that he might yet turn to the true God of creation.
 To continue in his present course, however, is presumptuous and deadly.
 The time will come, perhaps sooner than he thinks, when God will say: “Let him alone.”
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.